5GZORRO/mda/README.md

 ![Dependencies](https://img.shields.io/badge/dependencies-up%20to%20date-brightgreen.svg)
 [![License](https://img.shields.io/badge/license-Apache-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# mda
+# MDA
 This is the __5GZORRO's Monitoring Data Aggregator__ component responsible for collecting, signing and pushing monitoring data, provided by each Resource and Service Provider, towards the Data Lake.
 As monitoring data is presented over time, it can also be aggregated and made available in a proper manner to perform the desired analytics.

 ### Available endpoints
-The following table displays the endpoints available:
+The following table displays the available endpoints:

 **Endpoint**|**Description**|**Method**
 |:----|:----|:----